xtompie/cx/README.md

 </div>
 ```

-In the example provided, `this` is referencing the child element.
-To call a function belonging to a parent, you need to leave the sub-context by going one level higher in the DOM hierarchy.
+In the example provided, `this` is referencing the child component.
+To call a function belonging to a parent, you need to leave the child context by going one level higher in the DOM hierarchy.
 Alternatively, the parent function can be called using the syntax `() => this.c('parent').fn.childDidChange(this)`.

 ## Examples